As the days get colder and the evenings darker enjoy this warming Swedish dish from our ambassador Milly Cookbook.

 A few fresh sprigs of dill

-Boil the potato soft in salted water until soft.
+Boil the potato in salted water until soft.
 Drain fully and tumble into a bowl.

 In a frying pan over a medium heat fry the pancetta until it starts to crisp.
 Add in the onion, butter and ground cloves and cook for a few minutes until the onion has softened.
 Set aside to cool.

 Mince the potatoes and mix with the egg yolks and flour to form a dough.
 Season with salt and knead well.
 Rolling a sausage and cut the dough into 2 inch chunks.
-With your hands, make 4-6 balls slightly larger than golfball in size and make a dimple in the middle.
-Spoon the pork and onion filling into the centre and mould the potato back around into a smooth ball.
+With your hands, make 4-6 balls slightly larger than a golf ball in size and make a dimple in the middle.
+Spoon the pancetta and onion filling into the centre and mould the potato back around into a smooth ball.